chichiulam2022/Portfolio_React/README.md

 * `react-bootstrap` - for building the app more responsive and quicker.
 * `react-multi-carousel` - for creating carousels.
 * `animate.css` - for creating some fun animations.
-* `i18next` - for translating one language from another alongwith some JSON files I built.
+* `i18next` - for translating one language into another alongwith some JSON files I built.

 ## Licence
 This project is licensed under the MIT licence.